sarahlane8/TriviaTree/README.md

 ## Project Reflection

 - This project was an opportunity for me to demonstrate my mastery of React and Cypress, while highlighting my problem solving skills and ability to produce DRY code.
+I spent a lot of time refactoring existing code and researching new CSS techniques.
 I am proud of this work and my growth as a developer!

 ## Future Iterations
 - Users will be able to filter questions by difficulty level